Man in photo Noem used as alleged proof of cartels says it’s hindered his right to a fair trial

 Searchlight has independently determined and verified that the most identifiable image — a close-up of a man’s face — is a picture of Charles Cain Merrival, 32, a member of the Oglala Sioux Tribe.

 South Dakota Searchlight is not publishing the photo used by Gov. Noem.
-The photos in the story were offered by Merrival’s family members.
+The photo in the story was offered by Merrival’s family members.

 Merrival has been in custody at the Pennington County Jail in Rapid City since January 2022 and for all but a few months since 2020.
 He wore an ankle monitor during his release and was restricted from traveling more than 25 miles from Rapid City.